Basins, sinks, wash basins… Whatever you call them, read our expert guide before you buy for your bathroom.

 This is the classic basin that most people would think of when they imagine a bathroom.
 Pedestal basins come in a range of styles, both traditional and contemporary, and can suit almost any bathroom.
 While it may appear that the basin is supported entirely by the pedestal, it’s actually mounted on the wall, and the pedestal is mostly there to cover unsightly pipe work.

-The Arte basin and pedestalis a good example of a contemporary full pedestal basin
+The Tate full pedestal basin is a good example of a contemporary full pedestal basin

 For more in-depth information, please see our full pedestal basin buying guide.